2012 Chardon High School shooting

 Following a competency hearing, in May 2012, a judge determined that Lane was competent to stand trial.
 Later that month the decision was made to charge Lane as an adult.
 He pleaded guilty and received three consecutive life sentences without parole on March 19, 2013.

 In February 2014 the families of the three deceased students and Nick Walczak filed a wrongful death suit in Lake County against the Chardon School District and Lake Academy Alternative School.
 The Lake County judge dismissed the District and Lake Academy as parties, retaining only five former and current employees of the Chardon School District and high school as defendants.
 The families appealed to the Ohio Supreme Court, which declined to hear the case in July 2016.
 It was returned to the Lake County Common Pleas court.

 In addition, attorneys representing the estates of the three deceased students filed federal and state wrongful death suits against the family of T.J.
 Lane, which was settled in May 2014, including settlement of suits against his father, maternal grandfather, and paternal uncle (and their associated insurance companies).
-The Lane family agreed to pay nearly 2.7 million dollars.
+The Lane family agreed to pay nearly $2.7 million.

 On September 11, 2014, Lane, along with two older inmates, escaped from Allen Correctional Institution in Lima, Ohio.
 He was captured the following day, and the three men were transferred to a maximum security prison.